The Accelerator Effect

 Factors ‘Dampening’ the Accelerator Effect

 Firms can use existing stock to make up for a temporary rise in demand.
+They will not add more machinery or increase capacity if they can simply use up existing stock and they don’t believe that the demand will be sustained.

 2. The Capacity of Existing Machines